-Russell Wilson has never been better — and that can only be good news for Seahawks’ hopes
+No hyperbole here: Pete Carroll says Russell Wilson has never been better, and just might be right

 It’s all theoretical, because Wilson was a virtual ghost in the preseason, throwing just 18 passes in his two appearances.
 Wilson counters quickly that he took more than 800 snaps during training camp and played them all with game-like intensity.
 Cynics will say that Wilson’s transcendent talent is being muzzled by Carroll’s run-first mentality, which is hardwired into the coach’s psyche.
 Carroll counters by pointing to the efficiency and well-timed explosiveness that is wrought by such a philosophy.

-Carroll, in fact, believes Wilson is on the cusp of achieving a long-held mutual goal of a 70-percent completion rate for the season.
-Wilson peaked at 68.1 percent in 2015 and was at 65.6 percent last year, when he had a career-high 35 touchdown passes and a career-low seven interceptions.
-Drew Brees (74.4) and Kirk Cousins (70.1) were the only quarterbacks over 70 percent last season.
+Carroll, in fact, believes Wilson is on the cusp of achieving a long-held mutual goal of a 70% completion rate for the season.
+Wilson peaked at 68.1% in 2015 and was at 65.6% last year, when he had a career-high 35 touchdown passes and a career-low seven interceptions.
+Drew Brees (74.4) and Kirk Cousins (70.1) were the only quarterbacks over 70% last season.

 At age 30, entering his eighth season, Wilson seems to be at that sweet spot where his physical gifts are still in peak form while his mental grasp of the position is total.
 Wilson has bonded with second-year offensive coordinator Brian Schottenheimer, characterizing their relationship as “super close.”
 Schottenheimer, in turn, says he clicked with Wilson from the beginning and is more in tune with his quarterback by the day.